 3. Release people and ideas that are harsh

-I will end on this point but it will be something that isn’t easy.
+I will end on this point, but it will be something that isn’t easy.
 When you have been accustomed to people and hold beliefs that enforce you have to be a bully to yourself to get things done, it’s not easy to undo.
-For the longest time when I worked out, I talked to myself horridly.
-I wouldn’t ever allow anyone to talk to themselves or me the way I talked to myself.
+For the longest time, when I worked out, I talked to myself horridly.
+I wouldn’t ever allow anyone to talk to themselves or me the way I spoke to myself.

 Failure is all relative.
-Some don’t see failure but an opportunity to pivot.
-I see failure as what it is, which is not reaching a certain desired outcome.
-That could be not hitting a weight loss goal within a certain time frame or hitting those career or business goals.
-Failing to me means one has gone outside of what is familiar and therefore the potential for things not going to plan is highly probable.
-When you meet failure with gentleness you are able to be kind, see the positive, and also carefully reflect on how one can improve!
+Some don’t see failure but as an opportunity to pivot.
+I see failure as what it is, which is not reaching a specific desired outcome.
+That could be not hitting a weight loss goal within a particular time frame or hitting those career or business goals.
+Failing to me means one has gone outside of what is familiar, and therefore the potential for things not going to plan is highly probable.
+When you meet failure with gentleness, you can be kind, see the positive, and carefully reflect on how you can improve!
 You can’t perfect what you never create!

-Gentleness allows you to have another chance and therefore a fresh start.
-It’s not easy to be gentle in a world that is always glorifying rudeness or keeping it real but those things don’t do anything but keep you stuck in a negative mental loop.
-Even if you do push yourself and hit a goal you won’t even be able to acknowledge the sweetness of success because of all the bitterness.
+Gentleness allows you to have another chance and a fresh start.
+It’s not easy to be gentle in a world that always glorifies rudeness or keeps it real, but those things don’t do anything but keep you stuck in a negative mental loop.
+Even if you do push yourself and hit a goal, you won’t even be able to acknowledge the sweetness of success because of all the bitterness.

-I hope this post was helpful as 2021, it’s time to live more mindful and richer lives which means working from the inside out in order to live more delightful lives!
+I hope this post was helpful, as, in 2021, it’s time to live more mindful and more prosperous lives, which means working from the inside out to live more satisfying lives!
 Let me know if this resonated with you and how you will be more gentle with yourself.